Behavioural Science, Behavioral Economics, or Are We Bad at Taking Our Own Advice? (Or how we fought momentum and built intuitive engagement)

 Whatever the solution, it should respect the scientific rigor and the human element.
 It should be approachable, clear, and engaging.

-Facing difficult change is at the core of what we do
+Inspiring difficult change is at the core of what we do

 In big ways and in small, we are divided.
-Our ineffective name doesn't allow consistent spelling globally, with cultural inconsistency between "Behavioral" vs. "Behavioural."
+Our ineffective name doesn't even allow consistent spelling globally, with cultural inconsistency of "Behavioral" vs. "Behavioural."
 In many minds, psychology is a soft science or worse, dismissed as a pseudoscience.
 More broadly, our name is perceived as pretentious, ambiguous, and ineffective.
 Our name shouldn't be a barrier, nor should it require excessive advocacy or explanation.
 We should be globally consistent, functionally distinct, and intuitively recognized.

 We shouldn't allow identity-protective cognition to trick us into maintaining a brand that many in our field have adopted because of history, a lack of alternatives, and institutional momentum.
 We should not continue to perpetuate an ineffective brand because we have lived with it for so long - we must demonstrate our own ability to overcome the sunk cost fallacy.
 We must shed our anchor.